Azure/azure-iot-sdks/csharp/device/doc/devbox_setup.md

 Just like command line option it will build Device Client SDK along with the samples.

 ### Building NuGet Package locally
-In case, you want to build NuGet package locally, you can use following steps
+In case, you want to build NuGet package **locally**, you can use following steps

 a.)
 Build Release_Delay_Sign build using VS 2015 IDE

 b.)
-Go to csharp\device\nuget folder in Windows PowerShell command prompt and run ./make_nuget_package.ps1 command.
+Go to csharp\device\nuget folder in Windows PowerShell command prompt and run `./make_nuget_package.ps1` command.
 This will result is Microsoft.Azure.Devices.Client NuGet Package in \csharp\device\NuGet folder.You can then add this package locally in your build system by going though NuGet Package Manager.

 <a name="samplecode"/>